Android Device Compatibility

 - If you have phone or tablet with a micro-USB connector but have a case that interferes with the EMT2, then you need a micro-USB extension stub or extension cable.
 Most brands will work, though we have had occasional reports of ones that don't, so you will have to test after purchase.

 - To use the EMT2 at some distance from your phone or tablet, you need an extension cable.

 - If your device has a micro-USB connector, then you need a micro-USB extension cable or stub (female micro-USB to male micro-USB).
 Different brands are hit or miss and they change regularly so you will need to purchase and test to find one that works.
 One brand that definitely does not work is YCS Basics.
 We have had good luck with the TUSITA brand.

 iOS Device Compatibility

-The devices listed below are compatible with Echo Meter Touch 2 and Echo Meter Touch 2 Pro with iOS versions up to 11.
-There is no guarantee that future iOS versions (released each year in the fall) will work on older devices on this list.
-With each new iOS version, more processing is required to run the increasingly advanced features.
-For this reason, it will be necessary for us to remove older devices from this list annually.
+The devices listed below are compatible with Echo Meter Touch 2 and Echo Meter Touch 2 Pro with iOS version 9 or higher.
+We have tested up to version 12.
+There is no guarantee that future iOS versions (released each year in the fall) will work on older devices on this list so it may be necessary for us to remove older devices from this list occasionally.